4meepo/tagalign/README.md

 }
 ```

-> ⚠️Note: The strict style can't run without the align or sort feature enabled.
+> ⚠️Note: The strict style must run with the align and sort feature both enabled.

 ## References